avigdor-mans/fullstack_course/README.md

 * part 6

   Topics:
-    - Flux-architecture and Redux
+    - Flux-architecture and Redux.
-    - Many reducers
+    - Many reducers.
-    - Communicating with server in a redux application
+    - Communicating with server in a redux application.
-    - connect
+    - connect.

   Exercises:
     * Unicafe using Redux
     * Anecdotes using Redux

+* part 7

+  Topics:
+    - React-router.
+    - Custom hooks.
+    - More about styles.
+    - Webpack.
+    - Class components, Miscellaneous.
+    - Exercises: extending the bloglist.